 The Illustrative Financial Information represents a modelled view including estimates based on Barclays' current planning assumptions for the business and operating model for BBle, and is presented to show the possible effect of the proposed business transfers as if they had occurred on 31 December 2018.
-In addition to this, certain of the Illustrative Financial Information has been sourced from the BBle 2017 statutory accounts, management accounts of BBle up to 31 December 2018 and also the general ledger.
+In addition to this, certain of the Illustrative Financial Information has been sourced from the BBle 2017 statutory accounts, management accounts of BBle up to 31 December 2018 and also the general ledger .
 The Illustrative Financial Information has not been independently verified.
 While Barclays' plans for an expanded BBle in response to the UK's withdrawal from the EU are well progressed, they remain subject to the outcome of the political negotiation, ongoing regulatory engagement and management discretion, and so are subject to changes which may be significant.
 Among other variables, the actual amount of In-Scope Business that may ultimately transfer to and/or continue to trade with BBle in the future may differ significantly from the assumptions used in producing the Illustrative Financial Information.
-The Illustrative Financial Information is therefore provided for illustrative purposes only and is not a forecast of present or future financial condition or performance of BBPLC or BBle.
-Whilst all reasonable care has been taken in providing the Illustrative Financial Information no responsibility or liability is or will be accepted by Barclays PLC and any of its subsidiaries, affiliates or associated companies or any of their respective officers, employees or agents in relation to the adequacy, accuracy, completeness of reasonableness of the Illustrative Financial Information or for any action taken in reliance upon that information by any party whether customer, client, counterparty, investor or otherwise.
-Nothing in the relevant slide should be taken as (or is) a representation or warranty, express or implied, as to any of the matters presented.
+The Illustrative Financial Information no responsibility or liability is or will be accepted by Barclays PLC and any of its subsidiaries, affiliates or associated companies or any of their respective officers, employees or agents in relation to the adequacy, accuracy, completeness of reasonableness of the Illustrative, express or implied, as to any of the matters presented.